10 Snakes With Special Snouts For Digging

 © Wikimedia Commons User: SantaFeLady – CC BY-SA 4.0

-This easily recognisable species lives in the great plains of the US, as well as southern Canada and far northern Mexico.
+This easily recognisable species lives in the Great Plains of the US, as well as southern Canada and northern Mexico.
 Just one look at a western hognose snake, and you know that they’re excellent diggers.
-They love sweeping plains, but especially sandy blowouts and dunes within those plains.
-Western hognose snakes roam around these sandy zones all day, digging when the need for shelter strikes, in their mysterious reptilian brains.
+They love sweeping grassy plains, but especially sandy blowouts and dunes within those plains.
+Western hognose snakes roam these sandy zones all day, digging tunnels whenever the need for shelter strikes, in their mysterious reptilian brains which we barely understand.

 Western hognose snakes are mostly harmless.
-They secrete a mild venom, which may cause fingers to swell, but won’t kill unless a severe allergic reaction strikes.
+They secrete a mild venom, which may cause fingers or even a hand to swell, but has never been known to kill anyone.

 Leave a Comment